Wang-Yue/CamillaDSP-Monitor/README.md

 # Special Thanks

-Many thanks to @HEnquist for the wonderful CamillaDSP program, and to RME for creating the mighty ADI-2 DAC that inspred this script.
+Many thanks to @HEnquist for the wonderful CamillaDSP program, and to RME for creating the mighty ADI-2 DAC that inspired this script.

 # FAQ

 Q: There's already an official CamillaDSP project, [CamillaGUI](https://github.com/HEnquist/camillagui), which does the similar thing.
 Why are you reinventing the wheel?

 A: CamillaGUI allows run time edit of the parameters and pipeline, and greatly simplifies the workflow for various tasks.
-Unfortunately, there're certain drawbacks of these programs, mainly in the following perspectives:
+Unfortunately, there are certain drawbacks of these programs, mainly in the following perspectives:

 1. The GUI program has no way to disable/enable a set of filters/mixers in runtime.
-Some EQ functions, such as room correction or headphone EQ, require a set filters to be enabled or disabled at the same time.
-Other functions, such as headphone crossfeed, needs a few filters in combination with a few mixers to work together.
+Some EQ functions, such as room correction or headphone EQ, require a set filter to be enabled or disabled at the same time.
+Other functions, such as headphone crossfeed, need a few filters in combination with a few mixers to work together.
 Neither GUI nor the setting file has the concept of "functional blocks" that allows a group of filters/mixers to work together.

 2. The changes to the parameters are not reflected in the DSP immediately.
 One has to save and apply the settings so see its effect.
 This is a cumbersome process.

 3. There's no automatic error handling in the GUI program.
 For instance, when the sample rate of the input device changes, CamillaDSP will pause and need another control program to correct itself. the GUI program does not provide this feature.

-That's why I build this short script to address the above issues.
+That's why I built this short script to address the above issues.
 It also has a very nice spectrum analyzer built in.
 However, the script is by no means a mature software product compared to CamillaGUI.
-It's just for me to access to some DSP workflow I usually performs.
+It's just for me to access some DSP workflow I usually perform.
 It's super hacky and may crash when you're holding it wrong.

+Q: The monitor program uses a lot of CPU power.

+A: That's right.
+The program not only does DSP processing, but also displays the 30-band analyzer, which computes 120 biquads.
+Unlike Digicheck, due to the way CamillaDSP does the computation it consumes high CPU usage.
+Fortunately, the script `processing.py` uses the same DSP pipeline, but without the analyzer, which should run well on most machines, including old ones.
+The spetrum analyzer is also offered as a separate script, `spectrum.py`, which splits the computation into two processes and should have better performance on low power multicore computers, such as the Raspberry Pi 4.

+The RME ADI-2 DAC/Pro has powerful FPGA and DSP processors and runs all the above computations in hardware.
+It offers everything in a nice package, and certainly provides a better experience, and much lower latency, compared to running this project.
+So if you love the DSP workflow in this project, are concerned about the CPU usage, and want those features in a nicer, lovelier machine, you may consider purchasing a RME ADI-2 DAC or Pro unit.
+With that said, this is an independent project and has no affiliation with RME.

 Q: I run into an error: `_curses.error: addwstr() returned ERR`

 A: The program occupies some terminal space.
 Make your terminal window big enough.

 Q: I run into an error: `rate = config['devices']['samplerate']  TypeError: 'NoneType' object is not subscriptable`

 A: Make sure you edited the device section in both `settings.yml` and `spectrum.yml` to match your loopback and playback devices.
-Double check your devices support the the format and sample rate you specified.
+Double check your devices support the format and sample rate you specified.
 Also make sure there's no other CamillaDSP process running.

 Q: I run into an error: `raise AttributeError(name) from None AttributeError: STALLED`

-A: You need to use the most recent version of `pycamilladsp` (in `next` branch). `STALLED` was added in this [commit](https://github.com/HEnquist/pycamilladsp/commit/1ec0fb4bc7a056dff1b07c2d46ce36db3993b6eb).
+A: You need to use the most recent version of `pycamilladsp` (in the `next` branch). `STALLED` was added in this [commit](https://github.com/HEnquist/pycamilladsp/commit/1ec0fb4bc7a056dff1b07c2d46ce36db3993b6eb).

-Q: RME ADI-2 DAC has option to send mono audio to left and is very useful.
+Q: RME ADI-2 DAC has the option to send mono audio to the left and is very useful.

 A: Just select `Width` to `Mono` and `M/S Proc` to `On`.
 Now the right channel is silent.

+Q: Why some features from ADI-2 DAC, such as balance, is not available?

+A: Balance is trivial to implement with CamillaDSP's mixer.
+So just add it by yourself --- it's a simple exercise.
+Just notice CamillaDSP accepts gain in dB (-6dB), not percentage (50%).
+Most DACs also supports balance adjustments in hardware.
+I choose to skip a few trivial DSPs to make this project not too similar to the ADI-2 DAC.

+Q: I want feature X.

+A: This project welcomes your contribution.
+Please submit a PR.